Could Your Company Survive a Cybersecurity Breach?

 October 20, 2022

 Since 2004, October has been known in the US as Cybersecurity Awareness Month.
-Other regions of the world have followed this example and today it is almost universal across the world – every October is a time to focus and educate the public on cybersecurity.
+Other regions of the world have followed this example and today it is almost universal across the world – every October is a time to focus and educate the public on how to avoid a cybersecurity breach.

 The theme this year is ‘See Yourself in Cyber.’
 This is an interesting focus because it’s not technical or focused on networks.
 This theme reflects the fact that everyone has a role to play in keeping their company secure – even if their day-to-day job has no direct connection to cybersecurity.